Inside Canada’s First-Ever Flat Earth Conference

 This is a sentiment that’s reiterated to me time and time again.

 "It's really cathartic for a lot of people,” Sargent explains to me later in the day.
 “I've done a whole bunch of meetups in a whole bunch of cities around the States.
-It kinda feels like a really happy AA meeting.
-At AA it's usually sad, you get there and you're like [sad inflection] ‘Hey, my name is Mark' but in this case, it's like [happy inflection] 'Hey, my name is Mark, I'm a flat earther!'”
+It kind of feels like a really happy AA meeting.
+At AA, it's usually sad.
+You get there and you're like [sad inflection] ‘Hey, my name is Mark' but in this case, it's like [happy inflection] 'Hey, my name is Mark, I'm a flat earther!'”

-"It kinda feels like a really happy AA meeting."
+"It kind of feels like a really happy AA meeting."